TRIPTYK/ember-common-ui/doc-app/app/templates/docs/ember-input/file.md

 ## Arguments description

-- **classless?: boolean**
-    - This argument is optional and is a boolean.
-If it is supplied and evaluates to true, the CSS class tpk-file-input will not be added to the file field.
-Otherwise, the class will be added.
 - **accept?: string**
     - This argument is optional and expects a string.
 It specifies the file types the user can select.
 For example, "image/*" will accept all image types.
 - **disabled?: boolean**